 Class Participation (10%): Active participation and regular attendance is crucial to the learning of a language.
 The participation grade is based both on the quantity and the quality of a student’s participation, with quality being determined by active, on-task participation in class, group and pair activities, obvious preparation of homework, volunteerism, use of Spanish in class, and overall preparedness.
 Excessive absenteeism will result in a substantial drop in this grade, as will tardiness.
 Inappropriate use of technology during class will negatively affect this grade.

-Online Manual (5%): While the instructor may assign additional exercises, homework consists primarily of regular completion of online Wileyplus activities is required and will be monitored.
+Online Manual and homework (5%): While the instructor may assign additional exercises, homework consists primarily of regular completion of online Wileyplus activities.
 All students should plan to complete at least 10 on-line exercises per chapter.
 At the instructor's discretion, specific exercises may be indicated or students may be asked to select based upon their individual needs.
 Students should note that a direct correlation has been observed between final grade in the course and regular completion of the manual exercises, with students who work regularly on the manual generally attaining higher grades in the course, in all grading categories.